syedsadman16/GroupTracker/README.md

 # Group Tracker

-Group Tracker is an Android application that provides users with an interface designed to help make traveling easier and safer.
-Users can join or create events, communicate in a group chat and share their location with other group members.
-The map will display a live location of all members in the group and allow them to set messages or alerts.
+Group Tracker is an Android application that makes it easier to plan trips with friends.
+Users can join or create events, communicate in a group chat and share their location with each other.
+The map displays live locations of all members in the group to make it easier to meet up and plan their commute.

 Developer: **Syed Sadman**